bherrmann7/staty/README.md

 For example,

-sql> create table foobar as select 1 a, 'cow' b from dual union select 3, 'apple' from dual union select null, null from dual;
+sql> create table foobar as
+    select 1 a, 'cow' b from dual union select 3, 'apple' from dual union
+    select null, 'cow' from dual ;

 yields table foobar,